 Note: It's a great opportunity worth using, as the prognosis tells us that by 2021-2023, the online market will grow significantly.
 What means all the specialists that work from offline will move to the online sphere.
 This is why it’s better to enter the market now then compete with an even higher number of specialists.

 5) Off for a new journey: steady-ready-fly.

 If you are not ready to settle down yet, plant a tree and build a house, then why not continue exploring this wonderful world?
 I am more than sure that my journey hasn't finished yet; I am eager to meet even more friends and get to know even more places.

 So, here I go!

 Vera Dedyulya is 27 years old from Toronto, Canada, with an associate's degree in Hotel Management.
-She has already changed her born-at-city for new adventures twice (firstly moved to Lithuania, then to Canada) before taking the new challenge of teaching English in Atacama desert, Chile.
+She has already moved internationally twice in search of new adventures (first to Lithuania, then to Canada) before taking on the new challenge of teaching English in the Atacama desert in Chile.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.